jar398/listtools/doc/guide.md

 ### Exemplar sets

+The central problem in comparing checklists is comparing the taxon concepts of one with the taxon concepts of the other.

-We take sets of exemplars to be computable approximations to (unknown) taxon concepts, in the sense that if exemplar set
+We take sets of exemplars to be computable approximations to taxon concepts, in the sense that if exemplar set

 &nbsp;&nbsp;&nbsp;&nbsp;S = E(C) = {e: e is an exemplar in C}